There’s nothing funny, or fun, about writing a joke book.

 Especially an 80,000 word manuscript in just over a month.

 In my early 20s, I was broke.

 The little that remained paid for food, gas and an occasional comic book.

-I’m 40 years old now with a wife, two young children, a mortgage and all of the financial obligations attached to middle age.
+I’m 43 years old now, divorced, two young children, a mortgage, and all of the financial obligations attached to middle age.

 I’m still broke.

 Looking for a full-time job became a full-time job after being laid off for the second time in five years.